AgoraIO/Agora-Chat-API-Examples/Chat-Web/README.md

 - A valid Agora Chat developer account.
 - [Create the Agora Chat project and get the AppKey](https://docs-im.easemob.com/im/quickstart/guide/experience) 。
+- A registered Agora Chat user ID and an access token for that user.
 - [npm](https://www.npmjs.com/get-npm)
 - SDK supports Internet explorer 9+, FireFox10+, Chrome54+, Safari6+ text, expression, picture, audio, address messages sent to each other.